controversies-of-science/controversy-scripts/README.md

 `npm run scrape-gplus-data` - This script transforms the Controversies of Science G+ collection online into a JSON file located at `/json/generated/gplus-collection.json`.
 Beware: It will completely wipe out whatever data is already in that `gplus-collection.json` file.
 A more atomic version of this script will be created later.

-#### scrape-gplus-images (WIP)
+#### scrape-gplus-images (DONE)

-`npm run scrape-gplus-images` - This script saves to disk from the G+ collection all of the large-format controversy card images used in the collection.
+`npm run scrape-gplus-images` - This script saves to disk from the G+ collection all of the large-format controversy card images used in the collection. **Note that there appears to be a problem with the G+ API insofar as many of the large-format images are actually just copies of their smaller thumbnail-like images.
+They somehow stored the wrong data, and that makes this script almost worthless.**

+This repo contains the correct large-format images, and will have to act as the ultimate source for truth on the large-format images.

 ### Algolia Search Result Generator Scripts